The NHS Learning Support Fund (NHSLSF) for the 2021/22 academic year is now open for applications.

-If you're continuing your healthcare studies in September 2021 you’ll receive an email from NHSBSA inviting you to apply for the fund.
-Don’t worry if you don’t get yours straight away, this is being done in stages to allow them to process all your applications in time for the new academic year.
+If you're continuing your healthcare studies in September 2021 you’ll receive an email from the NHS Business Services Authority (NHSBSA) inviting you to apply for the fund.
+Don’t worry if you don’t get yours straight away, this email is being sent in stages to give NHSBSA Student Services enough time to process all your applications for the new academic year.
 Please wait for this email before you apply.

 If you are due to continue your studies in January, February, March, April etc. you will be written to later in the year.
 This allows the NHS to process applications for students starting in September/October first.